StrangeRanger/customized-unix-terminal/README.md

 ### ZSH Resource File

-Below are the configurations for my `.zshrc` file, divided into two sections: macOS and Linux.
+Below are tshe configurations for my `.zshrc` file, divided into two sections: macOS and Linux.
 The macOS configurations are tailored for macOS, while the other is designed for Linux.

 You are welcome to use this resource in any manner you prefer.
 My intention is to offer it as a guide for structuring your own `.zshrc` file and to present additional configurations not detailed elsewhere in this document.